ilomax/cc-reactor-ui/README.md

 # cc-reactor-ui
 A small reactor UI for Mekanism using CC:Tweaked

-Fetches data from the reactor and turbine and displays them on a monitor.
+Fetches data from transmitters on the reactor and turbine and displays them on a monitor.

 I might improve it in the future, or not, who knows.